sderosiaux/golb/pages/2016-09-07-why-it-s-important-to-log-using-slf4j/20160907-why-it-s-important-to-log-using-slf4j.md

 It can also redirect the logs from other logging systems and send them to its implementation.
 This is the purpose of the *logging adapters*/*bridges*.

-Hence, you can make all your application logs to go through the same pipe even if the origin logging system is different.
+Hence, we can make all our application logs to go through the same pipe even if the origin logging system is different.

 ## Neutral

-You can do all without altering the existing code, but only the project dependencies.
+We can do all without altering the existing code, but only the project dependencies.

 We are going to see several logging implementations slf4j can be bound to.